 Exchange rates are generally better with ATM or credit cards than with cash or traveler's checks.
 You should ask your bank, however, if they charge a fee to use the card overseas, and its amount per transaction.
 ATMs are particularly handy in emergencies, as your family in the U.S. can deposit more funds into your account as needed.
 In most cases, you can then withdraw funds from overseas within a few hours to one day.
-In this way, you avoid potentially losing cash or travelers checks.
+In this way, you avoid potentially losing cash or traveler's checks.
 Credit cards can often be used in the same way as an ATM card, but their transaction fees are usually much higher than a regular debit card and you will start to accrue interest on the withdrawal from the day you make the transaction.

 We do NOT, however, recommend your ATM card to be your only source of cash during the semester.
 Make sure that you do bring some traveler's checks, cash or a credit card with you.
-This is especially important if you travel to smaller towns in Spain or to other European countries where ATM machines may not exist or only accept European cards.
+This is especially important if you travel to smaller towns in Spain or to other European countries where ATM machines may be hard to find or only accept European cards.

 Finally, if you need money sent to you in a hurry, you can have it sent via American Express, Citibank or Western Union.
 (You do not need to have an American Express card or account at Citibank for this transaction).
 There is a charge for sending money this way, but it is comparatively safe and fast (15 minutes with American Express and Western Union; one to two days with Citibank).
-Bank wires (from a U.S. to a Spanish bank account) can take up to two weeks and entail a fee, as well as requiring you to have access to an account in Spain.
 You will need a photo ID (usually a passport) to collect the money.
 The fees are relatively high for this kind of transaction, so you may want to ask for money to be deposited in your U.S. bank account if you have an ATM card you can use.